ioos/bio_data_guide/Standardizing Marine Biological Data/01-intro.Rmd

 Properties of things
 Functions, processes, constraints, and rules relating to things"

-TODO: Research Unified Modeling Language?
+TODO: Research Unified Modelling Language?

 There are a number of controlled vocabularies that are used to describe parameters commonly used in specific research domains.
 This allows for greater interoperability of data sets within the domain, and ideally between domains.
 Here, we strive to document a number of relevant examples.